simgrid/simgrid/examples/README.rst

 Actors: the Active Entities
 ===========================

-Starting and Stoping Actors
+Starting and Stopping Actors
 ---------------------------

   - **Creating actors:**
-    Most actors are started from the deployment XML file, because this is a :ref:`better scientific habbit <howto_science>`, but you can also create them directly from your code.
+    Most actors are started from the deployment XML file, because this is a :ref:`better scientific habit <howto_science>`, but you can also create them directly from your code.

     .. tabs::